Is Duke the Best Women’s Basketball Program Without a Title?

 It's hard to estimate how much the North Carolina sports betting market will generate now that the state has decided to legalize online sports betting.
 However, it could be comparable to neighboring states Tennessee ($7.3 billion handle, $120 million tax revenue) and Virginia ($8.1 billion; $72 million).
 Some estimates have NC sports betting generating as high as $600 million in gross gaming revenue at maturity.

 When online sportsbooks in North Carolina become available, there are several factors to consider when assessing betting apps or sites.
-Here are some things to monitor.
+Here are some things our BetCarolina.com experts are monitoring when picking the best ones.

 The operators who get licenses for North Carolina sportsbooks will likely be live in other online sports betting markets.
 Look for reviews of North Carolina sportsbook apps and sites.